mediasanctuary/mediasanctuary.org/README.md

 ## About the image

-The `Dockerfile` is derived from the official `wordpress` image, which in turn is built off of `php`.
-It uses Debian-style package management.
+The `Dockerfile` uses the official `wordpress` image, which in turn is built off of `php`.
+The `web` container uses Debian-style package management.
 We don't modify it very much, just installing some tools like [WP-CLI](https://wp-cli.org/).

-There won't be any database tables setup first time you run the container, but you can set up the install by visiting [localhost:8080](http://localhost:8080/).
+There won't be any database tables setup first time you run the container, but you can install the site by visiting [localhost:8080](http://localhost:8080/).

 ## Updating plugins